 - White cabinets are an important carryover trend from years past, and they remain

 1. Transitional Style Kitchens

 - A transitional kitchen is one that incorporates elements that are both traditional and contemporary.
-Transitional was an important design style for kitchens in 2015, with many homeowners remodeling their kitchens to reflect this style.
-We expect to see transitional kitchens remaining popular in 2016.
+Transitional was an important design style for kitchens last year, with many homeowners remodeling their kitchens to reflect this style.
+We expect to see transitional kitchens remaining popular in this year.

 2. Shaker Style Kitchens